Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

   </tr>
 </table>

 **Observations:**

-We can observe that:
+We can observe the following:

-* If we set `randomizeArenas` to `false`, the arenas will not be randomized upon play.
-Instead, the arenas will be played in the order in which they are defined in the file.
-For example, if we set `randomizeArenas` to `false`, the first arena will be played first, followed by the second arena.
+* Setting `randomizeArenas` to `false` ensures that arenas are played in the order they are defined in the file.
+For instance, with `randomizeArenas` set to `false`, the first arena will be played first, followed by the second arena.
-* If we set `randomizeArenas` to `true`, the arenas will be randomized upon play and played in a random order.
-Regardless of the order in which the arenas are defined in the file, the arenas will be recycled (start from the beginning again) when every arena has been cycled through once.
+* Setting `randomizeArenas` to `true` enables randomization of the arenas.
+In this case, the arenas will be played in a random order.
+After all arenas have been cycled through once, the sequence will start again from the beginning.

-In this example, we define two arenas.
-However, we set `randomizeArenas` to `true` , which means that the arenas will be randomized upon play.
-Note that this is not applicable to training mode.
-This means that the order in which the arenas are defined does not matter, as the arenas will be randomized upon play.
-Please note that the `randomizeArenas` parameter is only applicable to the arenas in the file, not the objects within the arenas.
+In the provided example, two arenas are defined, and `randomizeArenas` is set to `true`.
+This means that the arenas will be played in a randomized order.
+It's important to note that this randomization does not apply during training mode.
+Consequently, the order of arena definition is irrelevant since the arenas will be randomized during play.
+Also, remember that `randomizeArenas` affects only the order of arenas in the file and does not impact the objects within each arena.

 &nbsp;